 Second-Day Availability: For checks other than those identified above, we make funds from your check deposit available to you on the 2nd Business Day after the Business Day we receive your deposit by mail.
 The first $225 of your deposit, however, will be available on the 1st Business Day after we receive your deposit by mail.
 In addition to other checks you deposit, this will include funds you deposit from the following checks (provided the check is made payable to you): state and local government checks, cashier’s checks, certified checks, U.S. Postal money orders, Federal Reserve checks and Federal Home Loan Bank checks.

 Five-Day Availability: Funds credited to your account as a result of ACH debits originated by you with us will generally be made available on the 5th Business Day after the Business Day of your deposit.

 Mobile Deposits: Check deposits made using Mobile Deposit will generally be available on the 4th Business Day after the Business Day we receive your deposit.
 In some cases we may delay availability of your deposit until the 7th Business Day after the Business Day of your deposit.
+If you are a New Customer, we will delay availability of your Mobile Deposit until the 7th Business Day after the Business Day of your deposit.
 Funds availability rules set forth in Federal Reserve Regulation CC do not apply to checks deposited using Mobile Deposit.
 See also your Online and Mobile Banking Terms and Conditions for more information.

 A Business Day is any day other than a Saturday, Sunday or federal holiday.
 Mobile Deposits or online transfers made by 8:00 PM Eastern Time are posted to your account the same Business Day.
 Deposits and transfers made after these times or on non-Business Days will be posted to your account on the next Business Day.
 Deposits and transfers made after these times or on non-Business Days will be posted to your account on the next Business Day.